 Making decisions on the basis of average or total value leads to loss of economic welfare, as illustrated with the aid of Figure 2.6.
 In the figure, the curve labelled AB represents the average benefits from the environmental amenity (not to be confused with the demand function for the amenity), and is determined as the total area under the marginal benefit (demand) curve, labelled MB, divided by the levels of the amenity.
-The marginal cost (MC) of providing the environmental amenity increases as more of the amenity is provided; for example, if the costs of providing wetlands equal the foregone net returns from cropping, it is necessary to 'convert' increasingly higher quality cropland into wetlands, which increases the per hectare costs of providing the next amount of wetlands.
-A decision based on average or total value would lead to the provision of $g^$ amount of the amenity (determined from point A), while the correct amount to provide as determined by economic efficiency considerations is $g^E$ .
-The social cost of providing the last unit of the amenity is given by $c^$ , but the marginal benefit to society of this unit is zero.
-The total loss in economic wellbeing from providing too much of the amenity (the cost to society) is therefore given by area $ABCg^{.7}$ output of energy crops that is the object.
+The marginal cost (MC) of providing the environmental amenity increases as more of the amenity is provided; for example, if the costs of providing wetlands equal the foregone net returns from cropping, it is necessary to 'convert' increasingly higher quality cropland into wetlands.
+A decision based on average or total value would lead to the provision of g^ amount of the amenity (determined from point A), while the correct amount to provide as determined by economic efficiency considerations is g^E .
+The social cost of providing the last unit of the amenity is given by c^ , but the marginal benefit to society of this unit is zero.
+The total loss in economic wellbeing from providing too much of the amenity (the cost to society) is therefore given by area $ABCg^{,7}$ output of energy crops that is the object.
 If a decision is made on the basis of average and not marginal returns, the last acre planted to energy crops would cost more to plant and harvest than it yields in revenue.